Only very innovative products worked differently, and experimented with new approaches.

 This makes it ideal if you also build a mobile app on top of the API, as you can completely reuse your existing server-side code.

-Single Page Applications are easy to transform into Progressive Web Apps, which in turn enables you to local caching and to support offline experiences for your services (or simply a better error message if your users need to be online).
+Single Page Applications are easy to transform into Progressive Web Apps, which in turn enables you to provide local caching and to support offline experiences for your services (or simply a better error message if your users need to be online).

 SPAs are best used when there is no need for SEO (search engine optimization).
 For example for apps that work behind a login.

 SPAs are great when working in teams.
-Backend developers can just focus on the API, and frontend developers can focus on creating the best user experience, making use of the API build in the backend.
+Backend developers can just focus on the API, and frontend developers can focus on creating the best user experience, making use of the API built in the backend.

 Overriding the navigation